2D Seiberg-like dualities for orthogonal gauge groups: Introduction

+Also additional difficulty arises when evaluating the elliptic genus of the theory with $SO(k)/O(k)$ groups.
+For $U(k)$ theory with fundamental flavors and adjoint chiral multiplets, the general formulae of the elliptic genus are known since the classification of the nontrivial JK-residues are possible\cite{Cho:2017bhd}.
+However for the theory with $SO(k)/O(k)$ gauge group with $N$ fundamental multiplets, such general results are not known.
+Thus we have to work out each case separately so that check of the dualities are done for small rank of the gauge groups and small number of matter multiplets.
+Furthermore for the $U(k)$ theory, equality of the elliptic genus of the dual pair can be shown analytically \cite{Cho:2017bhd}.
+Here we manage to prove the equality of the elliptic genus of the dual pair for small $k, N$ and numerically check the equality of the elliptic genus of the dual pair for more complicated cases.

 The contents of the paper are as follows.
 In the section 1, we introduce the $Z_2$ orbifold of the massive chiral multiplet as a warm-up of the study of $O(k)$ gauge group.
 In the section 2, we work out the elliptic genus for the proposed dual pairs of orthogonal gauge group and find the perfect match.
 In the appendix A, we work out the elliptic genus for the pure $SO(3)$ gauge theory.
 Depending on the mod 2 $\theta$ angle we can have both regular and irregular theory.
 We indicate the subtleties of the elliptic genus arising due to the existence of noncompact branches.
-Some useful formula for the elliptic genus is also collected at the appendices.
-The chiral ring structure and operator matching between the dual pairs are discussed at the appendix D.
+Some useful formulae for the elliptic genus are also collected at the appendix B and C. The chiral ring structure and operator matching between the dual pairs are discussed at the appendix D. It's more convenient to use the superconformal index, which imposes NS boundary conditions on fermions, to enumerate the gauge invariant operators, though superconformal index and the elliptic genus are related by the spectral flow.
+At the appendix E, we provide the analytic proof of the equality of elliptic genus of the dual pairs for small $k, N$.

 {\bf Note} As this work is completed, we receive the paper by Aharony et al \cite{Aharony:2017adm}, which overlaps partially with our paper.
+See the appendix B of their paper.
+Also as the 2nd revision of our paper is completed, which includes the analytic proof of the elliptic genus of dual pairs with gauge group $SO(1), O_{\pm}(1), SO(2), O_{\pm}(2)$, the paper by Avraham et al \cite{Avraham} appears where the analytic proof of similar theories is worked out.
+On the third revision, we extend the analytic proof to simple cases of theories with $SO(3), O_{\pm}(3), SO(4), O_{\pm}(4)$ gauge group.